Norman Tebbit: First Thatcher ministry

-1983 government
+Second Thatcher ministry

 The Nuffield study of the 1983 general election found that Tebbit was the second most prominent Conservative on radio and television news broadcasts during the campaign with 81 appearances (after Thatcher's 331 appearances).

 In the post-election October 1983 reshuffle, Tebbit was moved from Employment to become Trade and Industry Secretary, replacing Cecil Parkinson, who had resigned.
 Thatcher had actually wanted Tebbit to become Home Secretary, but William Whitelaw vetoed this.

-Tebbit was injured in the IRA's bombing of the Grand Hotel, Brighton during the 1984 Conservative Party conference.
+In 1984 Tebbit was badly injured, with multiple injuries, in the bombing of the Grand Hotel in Brighton, where he was staying during the Conservative Party Conference, by the Provisional Irish Republican Army.
 His wife, Margaret, was permanently disabled.

 In 1985, Tebbit was appointed Chairman of the Conservative Party and Chancellor of the Duchy of Lancaster, as Thatcher wanted to keep him in the Cabinet.
 During the Westland affair Tebbit was against the Sikorsky Aircraft Corporation taking over Westland Aircraft.
-In 1986, Tebbit opposed the American bombing raid on Libya from British bases and objected to Thatcher's refusal to consult the Cabinet fully on the matter.
+Tebbit opposed the 1986 United States bombing of Libya from British bases and objected to Thatcher's refusal to consult the Cabinet fully on the matter.
 However, he did criticise the BBC for its supposedly biased reporting of the raid.
 During the same year, he disbanded the Federation of Conservative Students for publishing an article, penned by Harry Phibbs, following Nikolai Tolstoy's accusation that former Conservative Prime Minister Harold Macmillan was complicit in the forced repatriation of Cossacks in the aftermath of the Second World War.

 On 13 April 1986, Tebbit and his chief of staff Michael Dobbs visited Thatcher at Chequers to present her with the results of polling by Saatchi & Saatchi which found that with inflation down and the trade unions weakened, "the Prime Minister's combative virtues were being received as vices: her determination was perceived as stubbornness, her single-mindedness as inflexibility, and her strong will as an inability to listen".
 Tebbit and Dobbs told her this was becoming known as the "TBW factor": TBW standing for "That Bloody Woman".
 They recommended Thatcher take a lower profile in the forthcoming general election.